ryan-l-robinson/Drupal-open-menu/README.md

 ## Overview

-This provides a base Drupal site that can function within [GitPod](https://gitpod.io), in order to demonstrate the open menu functionality that will soon be detailed more in a corresponding blog post.
+This provides a base Drupal site that can function within [GitPod](https://gitpod.io), in order to demonstrate the open menu functionality that is [discussed more on my blog](https://ryanrobinson.technology/websites/drupal/open-menu/).

 ## Usage